+[Note: Actual replacement for the Government in this text will depend on the results of Design Team L.]

 III.A.1.4.4 Redelegation and Operation of the .INT TLD (NTIA Functions Contract: C.2.9.4)

 [Design Team H] CWG ISSUE – The contract foresees that the IANA functions operator operates the .INT TLD within the current registration policies for the TLD (act as the registry operator).
 The contract specifies that ICANN is to “develop and undertake an open process, that will include the current registrants of .INT, to identify a new registry operator and transfer responsibility for the .INT registry to it.
 Upon designation of a successor registry operator by the above process, IANA shall cooperate with it to facilitate the smooth transition of operation of the INT TLD.
 Such cooperation shall, at a minimum, include timely transfer to the successor registry operator of the then-current top-level domain registration data”.
 With NTIA withdrawing from the IANA Functions Contract the section “upon designation of a successor registry by the Government” would no longer be valid post transition.